 Any appeal of the mark beyond the instructor in the course may only be made for term work worth at least 20% of the course mark.
-Such appeals must be made in writing to the department within one month after the work was returned, explaining in detail why the student believes that the mark is inappropriate.
+Such appeals must be made in writing to the Department Chair/Institute Director within one month after the work was returned, explaining in detail why the student believes that the mark is inappropriate.
 The appeal must summarize all previous communications between the student and previous markers of the work.
 The student must submit the original marked piece of work.

 Where possible, the independent reader should be given a clean, anonymous copy of the work.
 Without knowing the original assigned mark, the reader will determine a mark for the work.
 The marking of the work should be considered within the context of the course of instruction for which it was submitted.
 If the new mark differs substantially from the original mark, the department will determine a final mark taking into account both available marks.